 This page attempts to summarize all information on the Internet about lead-filled 100 ounce silver bars, as well as provide some new thoughts and insight.
-NOTE: We are actively seeking one of each type of lead-filled silver bar to run tests on, but have been unable to do so.
-Please if you have one you would sell us or let us borrow.
+NOTE: We are actively seeking one of each type of lead-filled Engelhard 100oz silver bar to run tests on, but have been unable to do so.
+Please if you have a lead-filled Engelhard bar you would sell us or let us borrow (we have no interest in Lyman bars).
 Thank you!

 We also have a page on the pure lead fake Engelhard 100 ounce silver bars.

 [Also, a quick note about Lyman Silver Bars -- there is no such thing.
 These bars, with just the word LYMAN in big letters (the "N" sometimes backwards), are home-made bars, almost always bars of lead.
 They do not have a metal, weight, or fineness listed on them.
 Individuals typically use these when making their own sinkers for fishing or bullets.
 Lead is highly poisonous when inhaled or ingested.
 Lead melts at 328 degrees Celcius (621 degrees F), while silver does not melt until 962 degrees Celcius (1763 degrees F).
 Between that and the value of silver, it is very unlikely that someone would melt silver into these molds.
 You can see the molds for sale here and in their catalog on p56 (p58 in pdf).]